On the Fairness of Time-Critical Influence Maximization in Social Networks: Evaluation on Synthetic Datasets

 \subsection{TCIM under Budget Constraints}

-Next, we compare the solutions of \tcimbudget problem~\ref{eq:budget_problem} with our solution to \fairtcimbudget problem~\ref{eq:surrogate_fair_budget_problem}, obtained through the greedy algorithm,~\ie, by greedily picking $B$ seeds which maximize the objective functions.
+Next, we compare the solutions of \tcimbudget problem~\ref{eq:budget_problem} with our solution to \fairtcimbudget problem~\ref{eq:surrogate_fair_budget_problem}, obtained through the greedy algorithm,~\ie, by iteratively picking $B$ seeds which yield maximum marginal gain.
 In all the figures discussed in this section, red color represents the results of \tcimbudget problem \ref{eq:budget_problem}, and blue color represents the results of our solution to the \fairtcimbudget problem \ref{eq:surrogate_fair_budget_problem}.
 For the experiments in this section, we used a budget of $B = 30$ seeds.